We’ve dealt with the material and territorial scope of the GDPR.

 Lawfulness relates to the legal basis for processing personal data.
 The idea behind this principle is that – contrary to what happens in other areas of life and law – processing personal data is prohibited unless you have a valid ground for doing so.

 Article 5 doesn’t elaborate on what constitutes an acceptable legal basis: the task is left to Article 6, GDPR.
-We’ll deal with Article 6 in the next installment of our guide: for now, suffice to say that data processing is considered lawful when at least one of the following legal basis is present:
+We’ll deal with Article 6 in the next installment of our guide: for now, suffice it to say that data processing is considered lawful when at least one of the following legal basis is present:

 - Performance of a contract;